Jason Crump: Family

-His father, Phil Crump, is an Australian from the country town of Mildura and was riding for the Newport Wasps when Jason was born in Bristol, England.
+Crump's father, Phil, is an Australian from the country town of Mildura and was riding for the Newport Wasps when Jason was born in Bristol, England.
 Phil, a four time Australian Solo Champion (1975, 1979, 1984 and 1988) and 13 time Victorian State Champion, finished third in the world championship in 1976 at the Silesian Stadium in Katowice (Poland) when British star Peter Collins won the title, and as part of the Australian team had won the 1976 Speedway World Team Cup Final at the White City Stadium in London.
 The Crump family had a home in Bristol while Phil was racing in the British League.
 Jason's maternal grandfather Neil Street was a former speedway rider and former long time manager of the Australian speedway team.
-Jason Cump and his wife have two children.
+Crump and his wife have two children.

 Career

 After finishing second in both 1988 and 1989, Crump won his first major junior speedway title in 1990 becoming Australian Under-16 champion at the Bibra Lake Speedway in Perth, Western Australia.
 Crump began his European league career at the Poole Pirates in 1991, where his grandfather, Neil Street, was team manager.

-His best placing in the Australian Under-21 Championship was third in 1992 at the Riverview Speedway in Murray Bridge (South Australia) behind reigning Australian U/21 and senior champion Leigh Adams and second placed Jason Hawkes, making it an all-Mildura podium.
+Crump's best placing in the Australian Under-21 Championship was third in 1992 at the Riverview Speedway in Murray Bridge (South Australia) behind reigning Australian U/21 and senior champion Leigh Adams and second placed Jason Hawkes, making it an all-Mildura podium.
 Crump didn't place in the 1993 Australian U/21 Championship at his then home track, Olympic Park, and like a number of young Aussie riders was denied the chance to win the title when it was not contested in 1994 or 1995.

 Just two weeks following his 19th birthday, Crump rode in his first World Final (1994) held at the Speedway Center in Vojens, Denmark, where he finished in 11th place with six points scored.
 After winning his opening ride, he failed to score in his next two races before finishing with a third and second placing.
 1994 was notable as it was the last year the World Championship was decided in the traditional single meeting format.

 Crump, after moving his home base from Mildura to Queensland in the mid-1990s, won the Queensland State Championship for the first time in 1995.
 He would go on to win it on five occasions (1995, 1997, 1998, 2001 and 2004).
-The same year saw Crump join his father Phil as an Australian Champion,when he won his first title at the Gosford Speedway, with the pair being the first (and only) father-son combination to win the title.
+The same year saw Crump join his father Phil as an Australian Champion, when he won his first title at the Gosford Speedway, with the pair being the first (and only) father-son combination to win the title.
 Later that same year he made his Speedway Grand Prix debut as a wild card in the Speedway Grand Prix of Great Britain at the Hackney Wick Stadium in London – he won his first three rides, but fell in the B final to finish 8th overall.